tari-project/tari/RFC/src/RFC-0172_PeerToPeerMessagingProtocol.md

 - forwarding incoming messages onto the given handler socket; and
 - sending outgoing messages.

-Unlike [InboundConnection] and [OutboundConnection], which are essentially stateless, `PeerConnection` maintains a particular `ConnectionState`.
+Unlike InboundConnection and OutboundConnection, which are essentially stateless, `PeerConnection` maintains a particular `ConnectionState`.

 - `Idle` - the connection has not been established.